-THE FINANCING The Issuer.....Imperial Redevelopment District (the "District"), a political subdivision of the State of Texas, is located in Fort Bend County, Texas.
+THE FINANCING The Issuer Imperial Redevelopment District (the "District"), a political subdivision of the State of Texas, is located in Fort Bend County, Texas.
 See "THE DISTRICT."
-The Issue......\$2,500,000 Unlimited Tax Bonds, Series 2017 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
+The Issue .\$6,055,000 Unlimited Tax Bonds, Series 2018 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
 The Bonds will be issued as fully registered bonds maturing in the years and in the amounts and bearing interest at the rates shown on the cover hereof.
-Interest on the Bonds accrues from October 1, 2017, and is payable on May 1, 2018 (seven months' interest), and on each November 1 and May 1 thereafter until the earlier of maturity or prior redemption.
-The Bonds maturing on and after May 1, 2025, are subject to redemption, in whole or from time to time in part, at the option of the District, prior to their maturity dates, on May 1, 2024, or on any date thereafter.
+Interest on the Bonds accrues from May 1, 2018, and is payable on November 1, 2018 (six months' interest), and on each May 1 and November 1 thereafter until the earlier of maturity or prior redemption.
+The Bonds maturing on and after May 1, 2024, are subject to redemption, in whole or from time to time in part, at the option of the District, prior to their maturity dates, on May 1, 2023, or on any date thereafter.
 Upon redemption, the Bonds will be payable at a price of par plus accrued interest to the date of redemption.
-See "THE BONDS." securities depository for the Bonds.
+See "THE BONDS."
+Book-Entry-Only System The Depository Trust Company (defined as "DTC"), New York, New York, will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fullyregistered certificate will be issued for each maturity of the Bonds and will be deposited with DTC.
-See "BOOK-ENTRY-ONLY SYSTEM." or amount, levied upon all taxable property within the District.
+One fully-registered certificate will be issued for each maturity of the Bonds and will be deposited with DTC.
+See "BOOK-ENTRY-ONLY SYSTEM."
+Source of Payment .The Bonds are payable from an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District.
 See "TAX PROCEDURES."
 The Bonds are obligations of the District and are not obligations of the State of Texas, Fort Bend County (the "County"), the City of Sugar Land, Texas (the "City") or any other political subdivision or agency other than the District.
 See "THE BONDS-Source of and Security for Payment."
-Short Term Debt......The District issued a \$1,243,000 Bond Anticipation Note, Series 2017 (the "2017 BAN") on January 26, 2017, with a maturity date of January 25, 2018.
-The District will use a portion of the Bond proceeds to redeem the 2017 BAN prior to maturity.
-See "FINANCIAL STATEMENT-Short Term Debt."
-Use of Proceeds......Proceeds from the Bonds will be used to retire the 2017 BAN and pay for the construction costs shown herein under "USE AND DISTRIBUTION OF BOND PROCEEDS."
-In addition, Bond proceeds will be used to capitalize six (6) months of interest on the Bonds; to pay interest on funds advanced by the Developers on behalf of the District; and to pay creation costs, engineering fees and administrative costs and certain other costs related to the issuance of the 2017 BAN and the Bonds.
-See "USE AND DISTRIBUTION OF BOND PROCEEDS." principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and refunding of water, sanitary sewer and drainage facilities bonds.
+Use of Proceeds Proceeds from the Bonds will be used to pay for the construction costs shown herein under "USE AND DISTRIBUTION OF BOND PROCEEDS."
+In addition, Bond proceeds will be used to capitalize six (6) months of interest on the Bonds; to pay interest on funds advanced by the Developers on behalf of the District; engineering fees and administrative costs and certain other costs related to the issuance of the Bonds.
+See "USE AND DISTRIBUTION OF BOND PROCEEDS."
+Authority for Issuance The Bonds are the second series of bonds issued out of an aggregate of \$185,600,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and refunding of water, sanitary sewer and drainage facilities bonds.
 The Bonds are issued by the District pursuant to the terms and provisions of Chapter 8150 of the Special Districts Local Laws Code, Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, the general laws of the State of Texas, an order of the Texas Commission on Environmental Quality, the Bond Resolution and an election held within the District.
-See "THE BONDS-Authority for Issuance," Issuance of Additional Debt" and "RISK FACTORS-Future Debt."
+See "THE BONDS-Authority for Issuance," "- Issuance of Additional Debt" and "RISK FACTORS-Future Debt."